Simply Asia 514 Recipe

 Pointers To Keep In Mind While Making This Dish

 - You do not want the noodles to overcook as that will make them mushy.
-Remember that they will cook further when they are pushed around with the other ingredients in the pan.
+Remember that they will cook further when they have pushed around with the other ingredients in the pan.
 So take them out of the boiling water when they are still slightly undone.

 - Roast the cashew nuts and peanuts only till they are fragrant and immediately drop them into an airtight container to add to the dish later.

-- Do not slice the chicken too thin or the strips might break when they are cooking.
+- Do not slice the chicken too thin, or the strips might break when they are cooking.
 A quarter of an inch in thickness is good enough.

 We hope you liked our Simply Asia 514 Recipe.
 For more such recipes information, follow our Blog, foodiewish.com.